Our approach to biodiversity

 We work with several conservation organisations, including the International Union for Conservation of Nature (IUCN), The Nature Conservancy, Wetlands International and Earthwatch.
 Our projects with biodiversity partners include working to restore natural habitats and ecosystems close to our operations.

 Biodiversity in the oceans is at risk from overfishing, pollution, climate change and other factors.
-We are collaborating with governments, non-governmental organisations and other experts to find ways to protect the planet’s marine biodiversity.
+We work with others to find ways to protect the planet’s marine biodiversity.